alfie-ns/MindEase-API/README.md

 ### Goals

-- [ ] Make users feel and be smart
+- [ ] Make users feel and be smart with AI
+- [ ] Make users feel and be more productive
-- [ ] Personalise for each user with AI(what they like and dislike, perhaps some questions regarding their goals
+- [ ] Personalise for each user with AI, what they like and dislike, perhaps some questions regarding their goals

 ## Features